Cparker96/ORR-Checks/README.md

 Usage:

-1. Open an IDE of your choice with the parent ORR_Checks folder, fill out the VM_Request_Fields.json file with server metadata and save it
+1. Open a code editor of your choice with the parent ORR_Checks folder
+2. fill out the VM_Request_Fields.json file with server metadata and save it
-2. Make sure you don't have a copy of a recent version of the module and its contents
+3. Make sure you don't have a copy of a recent version of the module and its contents
 ```powershell
 get-module ORR_Checks | remove-module
 ```
-3. Load the custom powershell module into your session
+4. Load the custom powershell module into your session
   ```powershell
   import-module .\ORR_Checks\
   ```
    - The Private folder will house any files that include commands that need to be executed on the server via an RDP connection and return data back to the localhost.
    - The Public folder will include the powershell functions that utilize the data returned from the commands in the files of the Private folder and perform checks and    conditional logic for the ORR process.
    - The ORR_Checks.ps1 file will serve as the "control" script and utilize all functions in the Public folder, format the data properly, output to a SQL database, and    create a text file in the localhost's C:\Temp directory of the raw data.
-4. Dot source and execute the ORR_Checks.ps1 file
+5. Dot source and execute the ORR_Checks.ps1 file
 ```powershell
 .\ORR_Checks.ps1
 ```